Ring circuit: 433.1.204 ring final in the UK

+Further guidance for 433.1.204 is in Appendix 15 of BS 7671, recommending such as: a maximum coverage of 100 square metre floor area and that the load must be reasonably distributed around the ring final.

-This design enables the use of smaller-diameter wire than would be used in a radial circuit of equivalent total current capacity.
-The reduced diameter conductors in the flexible cords connecting an appliance to the plug intended for use with sockets on a ring circuit are individually protected by a fuse in the plug.
-Its advantages over radial circuits are therefore reduced quantity of copper used, and greater flexibility of appliances and equipment that can be connected.
+A ring final when designed to the 433.1.204 of BS 7671 enables the use of smaller diameter cable than used in a radial circuit of equivalent total current capacity, giving economic installation.
+The reduced diameter conductors in the flexible cords connecting an appliance to the plug intended for use with sockets on a ring final circuit are individually protected by a fuse in the plug.
+Its prime advantages over radial circuits are a reduced quantity of cable used, lower voltage drop at the furthest point of the circuit, and greater flexibility of connected appliances and equipment.

-Ideally, the ring circuit acts like two radial circuits proceeding in opposite directions around the ring, the dividing point between them dependent on the distribution of load in the ring.
-If the load is evenly split across the two directions, the current in each direction is half of the total, allowing the use of wire with half the total current-carrying capacity.
-In practice, the load does not always split evenly, so thicker wire is used.
+Because both ends of the ring's cable are connected to the same protective device, current can travel in two directions around the ring to reach any given load.
+If the load is evenly split across the two directions, the current in each direction is half of the total load, allowing the use of cable with half the total current-carrying capacity.
+In practice, the load does not always split evenly.

 Description

-Diagram of a possible configuration of ring final circuit.
+Diagram of a simple configuration of 433.1.204 ring final circuit.
 Consumer unit is at bottom left.

-The ring starts at the consumer unit (also known as fuse box, distribution board, or breaker box), visits each socket in turn, and then returns to the consumer unit.
+The ring starts at the consumer unit, also known as a Distribution board, visits each load in turn, returning to the consumer unit.
 The ring is fed from a fuse or circuit breaker in the consumer unit.

-Ring circuits are commonly used in British wiring with socket-outlets taking fused plugs to BS 1363.
-Because the breaker rating is much higher than that of any one socket outlet, the system can only be used with fused plugs or fused appliance outlets.
-They are generally wired with 2.5 mm^{2} cable and protected by a 30 A fuse, an older 30 A circuit breaker, or a European harmonised 32 A circuit breaker.
-Sometimes 4 mm^{2} cable is used if very long cable runs (to help reduce voltage drop) or derating factors such as very thick thermal insulation are involved.
-1.5 mm^{2} mineral-insulated copper-clad cable (known as pyro) may also be used (as mineral insulated cable can withstand heat more effectively than normal PVC) though more care must be taken with regard to voltage drop on longer runs.
-The protection devices for the fixed wiring need to be rated higher than would protect flexible appliance cords, so BS 1363 requires that all plugs and connection units incorporate fuses appropriate to the appliance cord.

-History and use

-The ring circuit and the associated BS 1363 plug and socket system were developed in Britain during 1942–1947.
-They are commonly used in the United Kingdom and to a lesser extent in the Republic of Ireland.
-They are also found in the United Arab Emirates, Singapore, Hong Kong, Beijing, Indonesia and many places where the UK had a strong influence, including for example Cyprus and Uganda.